kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   - `Completed`: this is done in a response of detecting a successful eviction ( completionTime or the target is gone).
 The active responder is expected to have completed, or about to complete shortly.
-- Set `.status.responders[].heartbeatTime` to the present time to signal that the eviction request is not stuck.
+- Set `.status.responders[].heartbeatTime` to the present time to signal that the eviction is not stuck.
 - Update `.status.responders[].ExpectedCompletionTime` if a reasonable estimation can be made of how long the eviction process will take for the current responder.
 This can be modified later to change the estimate.
 - Set `.status.responders[].completionTime` to indicate whether the eviction process has completed or not.
 - Set `.status.message` to inform about the progress of the eviction in human-readable form.
-- Optionally, `.status.conditions` can be set for additional details about the eviction request.
+- Optionally, `.status.conditions` can be set for additional details about the eviction.
 - Optionally, an event can be emitted to inform about the start/progress of the eviction.
 Or lack thereof, if the eviction request is blocked.
-The responder should ensure that an appropriate number of events is emitted. `event.involvedObject` should be set to the current EvictionRequest.
+The responder should ensure that an appropriate number of events is emitted. `event.involvedObject` should be set to the current Eviction.

-Responders should be aware that the EvictionRequest object can be deleted at any time.
+Responders should be aware that the Eviction object can be deleted at any time.
 See [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details.

-The completion of the eviction request is communicated by pod termination (usually by an evict or delete call) and reaching the terminal phase (`Succeeded` or `Failed`).
+The completion of the Eviction and EvictionRequest is communicated by pod termination (usually by an evict or delete call) and reaching the terminal phase (`Succeeded` or `Failed`).
 It can also withdraw from the eviction process by setting `.status.responders[].completionTime`.

 The responder should prefer the eviction API endpoint call for the pod deletion/termination to respect the PDBs, unless the eviction process is incompatible with the PDBs and the application has